AngeloGaeta1990/knowledge-test/README.md

  - Add questions including pictures rather than only text.

- - Return a message describing the user profile based on the score: e.g. You are a dragon in geography score {max score}.
-Your knowledge in history and sport is not negligible either {>half-max score}, but you are a donkey in literature {score 0}
+ - Return a message describing the user profile based on the score: e.g. You are a dragon in Geography score {max score}.
+Your knowledge in History and Sport is not negligible either {>half-max score}, but you are a donkey in Literature {score 0}.
  ---

 ## Validators